racslabs/rust-racs/README.md

 ### Querying Streams and Metadata

-Stream ids stored in RACS can be queried using the ``list`` function.
+Stream ids stored in RACS can be queried using the ``search`` function.
-``list`` takes a glob pattern and returns a vector of streams ids matching the pattern.
+``search`` takes a glob pattern and returns a vector of streams ids matching the pattern.

 ```rust
 use racs::Client;